bitcoin-abe/bitcoin-abe/README-FIRSTBITS.txt

 address, but only the ones in ancestral blocks can prevent it from receiving the firstbits.

-Abe currently implements the descended-from relationship in DataStore.is_descended_from, used in calculating coin-days destroyed.
+Abe currently [correction: formerly] implements the descended-from relationship in DataStore.is_descended_from, used in calculating coin-days destroyed.
 This function suffers from two problems, which I would like to fix while adding firstbits support.
 One, it is very complex.
 Two, it relies heavily on most blocks belonging to a longest chain, so its performance may suffer in the presence of long side-chains, such as those created during 51% attacks.
 The descended-from relationship is logically independent of any notion of longest chain.

 A naive implementation of is_descended_from(block, ancestor) would simply look up block's prev_block_id in the block table and repeat